kvdanko/Project-1-autumn-BI/README.md

 New trimmed files were checked with FastQC again  (see attached materials) .
 As a result, we got rid of low quality nucleotides at the beginning of the reads, adapters, short reads and low quality reads.

 ### Alignment
-We decided to align reads to the genome of well characterised species - Microtus ochrogaster, which is the closest relative to our experimental species and has the most fully assembled genome and its annotation.
+We decided to align reads to the genome of well characterised species - *Microtus ochrogaster*, which is the closest relative to our experimental species and has the most fully assembled genome and its annotation.
 Reference genome - M.ochragaster
 - GCF_000317375.1_MicOch1.0_genomic.fna.gz (genome, fasta format)
 - GCF_000317375.1_MicOch1.0_genomic.gff.gz (genome annotation, GFF format)